peterbonnesoeur/peterbonnesoeur/README.md

 ## 🤓 Quick presentation:

-- 🔭 I’m currently working at [Visium](https://www.visium.ch/) as a Junior Machine Learning engineer.
+- 🔭 I’m currently working at [Visium](https://www.visium.ch/) as a Machine Learning engineer.

 ## 🎯 What is the purpose of this profile